top of page

 6. Command and Control (C2)

 Webshells facilitate ongoing C2, allowing remote command execution and data exfiltration.
-Attackers extract cryptographic keys via GET requests to the webshell, using them to impersonate users and craft valid payloads.
+Attackers extract cryptographic keys via GET requests to the webshell.
+They use these keys to impersonate users and craft valid payloads.
 This enables lateral movement within the network.

 7. Actions on Objectives

 Final goals include data theft, credential harvesting, and establishing footholds for broader attacks.
-Extracted MachineKeys allow decryption of sensitive data or persistent access, potentially leading to ransomware or espionage.
+Extracted MachineKeys allow decryption of sensitive data or persistent access.
+This can potentially lead to ransomware or espionage.
 Exploitation waves since July 7, 2025, target governments and tech firms globally.

 Mapping to the MITRE ATT&CK Framework